Axway/api-builder-docs/content/en/docs/guide_openapi/upgrading.md

 title: Upgrading from endpoints
 weight: 90
 date: 2022-03-01
-description: If you are an existing customer, you may be familiar with [Swagger endpoints](/docs/developer_guide/flows/manage_endpoints) and have existing applications that you wish to upgrade to use **OpenAPI** flow-trigger.
+description: If you are an existing customer, you may be familiar with [Swagger endpoints](/docs/developer_guide/flows/manage_endpoints) and have existing applications that you wish to upgrade to use the **OpenAPI** flow-trigger.
 This document describes how to upgrade.
 ---

 ## Overview